sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

 The first override takes a delegate which will be called at regular intervals while the task is running.
 This option is appropriate when you want to provide specialized feedback during task execution.

 The second override takes a separately constructed progress dialog object.
 If not already shown, the progressor will automatically show this progress dialog when the task starts executing and automatically hide it when the task completes.
-If the dialog is already visible, the progressor will simply update the contents of the dialog while running, and it will be the developerís duty to hide the progress dialog when appropriate.
+If the dialog is already visible, the progressor will simply update the contents of the dialog while running, and it will be the developer‚Äôs duty to hide the progress dialog when appropriate.
 This option is appropriate when you want to manually control progress dialog visibility, such as when you need to keep the progress dialog up across several separate tasks.

 The third override will automatically create and show a progress dialog when the task starts executing and hide it when the task completes.
 The delayedShow parameter controls whether the progress dialog should show immediately or delay its appearance to allow quick tasks to complete and avoid appearing at all if unnecessary.
 If the task is expected to execute quickly, set this parameter to true.
 If you expect the task to take more than a second or two to complete, set delayedShow to false so that the progress dialog appears immediately to convey a more responsive feel.